Místico: Return to CMLL (2015–present)

 Due to holding the NWA World Historic Middleweight Championship Carístico qualified for the Universal Championship tournament for the first time since the 2009 tournament.
 In the first round he defeated Mexican National Light Heavyweight Champion Bárbaro Cavernario, but lost to CMLL World Lightweight Champion Dragon Lee to be eliminated from the tournament.

 At Día de Muertos, Carístico joined Místico II as Alianza de Plata y Oro (Gold and Silver Alliance) to win the CMLL World Tag Team Titles.
 They retained the belts until August 25, 2021, when Místico II was released from CMLL.
 That same day, the promotion announced Urive would use the name and mask of Místico again.

+On August 19, 2023, he won his first International Gran Prix, defeating Hiromu Takahashi, who was IWGP Junior Heavyweight Champion at the time, with a La Mistica during the final two.
+During the match, he eliminated Kushida with a springboard splash.
+This led to an eventual match on August 27, 2023 against Hiromu Takahashi for Mistico's NWA World Historic Middleweight Championship where they drew even after a La Mistica finished the match.
+On October 31, 2024, Místico vacated the title.

+On March 16, 2025, at the 25th Ibero-American Festival of Musical Culture!
+Místico defeated Titán to win the Vive Latino Championship.
+On September 19 at the CMLL 92nd Aniversario, Místico defeated MJF in a Title vs. Mask match to win the CMLL World Light Heavyweight Championship.

+Return to NJPW (2019–present)

+In August 2019, Carístico returned to NJPW as a participant in the Super J Cup, defeating BUSHI and El Soberano Jr in the first two rounds, but lost to Dragon Lee in the semi-final.
+On the September 11, 2022 episode of Strong, Urive, as Místico, teamed with Alex Zayne to defeat Blake Christian and Mascara Dorada.
+Místico would continue to participate in the CMLL and NJPW co-promoted tour Fantastica Mania.